AdobeDocs/analytics-platform.en/help/mobile-app/create-scorecard.md

 1. To apply a change only to the title, hold the Shift key to apply the change.
     ![Create a data story](assets/data-story4.png)

+>[!NOTE]
-    Note: Slides inherit components from the tile, but tiles don’t inherit components from slides.
+>Slides inherit components from the tile, but tiles don’t inherit components from slides.

 **To customize individual slides**